covid-at-home/covid-at-home/level4.md

 ### Low oxygen saturation

 If you have an oxymeter (see [shopping page](/shopping)), any oxygen saturation lower than 95% may indicate a respiratory problem.
 If at any stage the patient's **lips or fingertips turn blue** (or even mildly blue; called cyanosis), call an ambulance!
-Anything less than 96%, get fresh air into the patient's room, and get him or her warm.
+Anything less than 96%, get fresh air into the patient's room, get him or her warm, and try prone (chest down, back up) positioning.
+"With signs of oxygen dropping, it's time for flopping."

 ![](/images/cyanosis.png)